ConservationInternational/ShinyCam/README.md

 # Conservation International ShinyCam Project

 ##### Please look [here](http://analytics.teamnetwork.org/efegraus/ShinyCam/ShinyApps/LeafletApp/) for version of the ShinyCam app currently in production.
+See the [project wiki](https://github.com/ConservationInternational/ShinyCam/wiki) for additional information regarding project background and how to contribute.

 ## Goals